 Along with the target species swimming the flats, it’s common to spot a variety of Sea Turtles, Sting Rays, Crabs, Sharks, Snapper, Baitfish, Dolphins and Birds feeding on the flats.
 So if your traveling partner isn’t as excited about fishing as you, it can be very relaxing for them to sit back read a book, soak up the sun and take in some of Mother Natures’ beauty as you hunt for a fish of a lifetime.

-Reef fishing offers multiple different species of all sizes.
-Fishing the reef is a shorter boat ride and a great way to catch a mixed bag of quality eating fish.
-(Grouper, Snapper, Mackerel, Sharks, Baracuda, Cobia etc)
+Reef fishing offers multiple difference species of all sizes.
+Fishing the reef is a shorter boat ride and a great way to catch a mixed bag of quality eating fish such as grouper, snapper, mackerel, sharks, barracuda, cobia, etc.

 Night Tarpon Fishing

 The Night Time is The Right Time!

 If you’ve ever shinned a light in the water near a tarpon feeding area at the correct tide and seen how many glowing red eyes are lurking near the surface, you’ve quickly realized that Tarpon are night feeders.
 Whether it sounds like your getting bombed with bowling balls as the Tarpon and Snook are busting Shrimp on the surface or bait showers of Mullet are splashing near the boat, it’s a magical sound when the Tarpon are in a feeding frenzy within a fly line away.